Staub cookware is some of the best cookware you’ll ever use. Loved by foodies all over the world, find out what makes Staub cookware is so good.

 - A tight-fitting lid that prevents humidity from escaping, it allows cooks to retain 10% more moisture in food competing for to competing cookware.

 - Spikes in the interior – they create a rainfall effect that keeps the food tender and flavorful.

 - Safe for use in the oven up to 500 degrees Fahrenheit.

 Staub frying pans.

 The cast iron is heavier than Le Creuset and Staub cookware is beautifully enameled.
 The glaze also protects modern hobs from scratches.
-However it would be prudent to check with your stove manufacture before using cast iron cookware.
+However, it would be prudent to check with your stove manufacturer before using cast iron cookware.